 Water temperature data recorded at 10-minute intervals from 2007 to 2018 were obtained from BC Hydro's MCR Physical Habitat Monitoring Program (CLBMON-15a).
 Data from 2007 to 2013 and 2015 to 2018 were from Station 2 and data from 2014 were from Station 2AS because data from Station 2 were not available in 2014.
 The two stations are at the same general location approximately 4 km downstream of REV (RKm 234.0) but Station 2 is installed in a stand-pipe on the shore whereas Station 2AS is attached to an anchor on the substrate.
 The two stations are thought to be within 0.2°C of each other (Elmar Plate, LGL Ltd., pers. comm., 22 March 2015).
 In 2018, water temperature is only available for January 1 to April 30 because the CLBMON-15a monitoring stations were removed from the river on May 1, 2018 and water temperature is no longer monitored by that program.
+A water temperature logger was installed at Station 2 on 23 May 2019 and downloaded on 31 October 2019, which provided water temperature for part of the year in 2019.
 Water temperature data throughout this report are presented as daily mean values.